My Photographic Journey

-Dinesh’s personal work has been shown in both Solo and Group Exhibitions.
+However, Dinesh continues to do personal work and that has been shown in both Solo and Group Exhibitions.
 Some of these are:

 1. “In my own World” shown at IIC, Delhi; NCPA, Mumbai; Oxford Gallery, Kolkata; Varanasi and Bangalore.